OS X: Keychain Access asks for keychain "login" after changing login password

 - Re-enter the newer password in the Verify field, then click OK.

-In this case, you'll need to delete the keychain.
+If you don't remember your original password, you'll need to delete the keychain.
 Deleting a keychain also deletes all the password data saved in that keychain.

 - In Keychain Access, choose Preferences from the Keychain Access menu.